BeneathTheInk/secure-route/README.md

 ### Options

-There are all the available options.
+Here are all of the available options.

-Options that are functions can be run asynchronously by returning a Promise or adding an extra argument for a callback method.
+> Note: Options that are functions can be run asynchronously by returning a Promise or adding an extra argument for a callback method.
 If the method is fully synchronous, do not add a callback method.
 Additionally, these functions are always called with the `request` as context (aka. `this`).

 #### `init`